syncfusion-content/javascript-docs/js/PivotClient/DrillThrough.md

 {% endhighlight %}

-For WCF service, the below methods need to be added.
+For WCF service, the following methods should be added.

 {% highlight c# %}